-Advisor: Daniel Christian, dschrist@olemiss.edu
+Advisor: Kacy Dixon, kdixon@olemiss.edu

 Students who were formerly members of Phi Theta Kappa honor society at their two-year institutions can continue their involvement in the organization through the University of Mississippi-DeSoto's PTK Alumni organization.
 The group organizes various service projects and community-involvement projects throughout the year.